Skip to main content

 Use when you need a single representative value per group.

-Use when you want values for all level values to exist.
+Use when you want all level values of a dimension to be present.

-Use when you want to carry forward the last value to close gaps.
+Use when you want to carry the previous value forward.

-Use when you want a diagnostic helper to show mismatches as 1/0.
+Use when you want a diagnostic flag for mismatched combinations.

 Use when you need indices for sorting, thresholds, or rule logic.

-Use when you need threshold (approximate) mapping from one measure to another.
+Use when you need threshold-based mapping from one measure to another.

 Functions in this category